Arke64/ArkeOS/README.md

 ArkeOS
 ======
-This is a computer built from the ground up from hardware to software.
+ArkeOS is an entirely new computer architecture.

 Registers
 =========